-- 3.15.
+- 3.16.
 The risks identified through the plan risk assessment were mapped to the mitigation technique, the assurance approach and assurance provider.
-Similarly the BPDT and EJP risk assessments were used to map to the relevant assurance approach and provider. - 3.16.
-The risk assessments and assurance maps enabled us to be confident that the main risks had been identified and that there were suitable mitigations and assurances arranged to be confident that the plan objectives were satisfied. - 3.17.
+Similarly, the Business Plan Data Templates (BPDT) and Engineering Justification Papers (EJP) risk assessments were used to map to the relevant assurance approach and provider. - 3.17.
+The risk assessments and assurance maps allowed us to be confident that the main risks had been identified and that there were suitable mitigations and assurances arranged to be confident that the plan objectives were satisfied. - 3.18.
 Figure SA-01.4 below sets out our summarised assurance approach for the main objectives set by our Board.
 Further detail relating to the actual assurance activities and outcomes are provided in the next section.

-Objective Assurance Approach The plan must be ambitious Whole plan assessment The plan must optimise the use of Dedicated plan section explaining efficiency resources and be based on costs that are assessment and validation efficient The plan must meet all legal and regulatory Whole plan assessment requirements The plan must be directed through effective Dedicated plan section explaining the approach to Stakeholder engagement understanding our stakeholder needs and for validating the effectiveness of our approach The plan must be deliverable Whole plan assessment The plan must be financeable Dedicated plan section explaining how the plan will be financed and that actions taken to assure our financing assumptions The plan data and text must be accurate Whole plan assessment.
-Dedicated assurance with forecasts based on justified programme for BPDTs and for EJPs. assumptions
+Objective Assurance approach The plan must be ambitious Whole plan assessment The plan must optimise the use of resources and be based on costs that are efficient Dedicated plan section explaining efficiency assessment and validation (refer to Business Plan Chapter 6) The plan must meet all legal and regulatory requirements Whole plan assessment The plan must be directed through effective Stakeholder engagement Dedicated plan section explaining the approach to understanding our stakeholder needs and for validating the effectiveness of our approach (refer to Business Plan Chapter 3) The plan must be deliverable Whole plan assessment The plan must be financeable Dedicated plan section explaining how the plan will be financed and that actions taken to assure our financing assumptions (refer to Business Plan Chapter 9) The plan data and text must be accurate with forecasts based on justified assumptions Whole plan assessment.
+Dedicated assurance programme for BPDTs and for EJPs.